jdeisenberg/icljs/_sources/recursion.rst

 Advanced Topic: Tail Recursion
 ================================

-We’ll get to the original problem (dividing the list of temperatures) later in this chapter, but there’s an important topic to cover first.
 If you were to try ``(factorial 50000)``, you would get an error: “Too much recursion.”
 To see why this happens, let’s look at the expression ``(* n (factorial (- n 1)))`` when ``n`` is 5.
 In order to do the multiplication, ClojureScript has to first figure out what ``(factorial (- 5 1))`` works out to, so it has to “wait” until 4! is evaluated.
 That calculation, in turn, will have to figure out 3! before it can do *its* multiplication, so it has to wait as well, and so on.
 Every time this happens, the function has to store its status in an area of memory called the **stack**.
 That stack has limited room, and once you are out of room, you get the “too much recursion” error.
-This error also goes by the name “stack overflow.”
+This error also goes by the name *stack overflow*.

 There is a way around this problem.
 If the recursive call is the *very last thing* in the function, then you can use the ``recur`` function to say “do the recursion now,” and ClojureScript will optimize the code so that no stack space is needed for the recursion.
 Having the recursion as the very last thing is called **tail recursion**.
 (In the preceding example, the recursion isn’t the last thing that happens in the function |---| it’s the multiplication).
 To do factorials with the recursion as the very last operation, we’ll build a special helper function with two arguments.
 The first argument is the number whose factorial we want, and the second argument is the “result so far”: